 For a number of reasons, I avoid eating butter, but so many recipes call for marijuana butter.
-Are there other ways I can cook with cannabis without butter?
+Can you tell me how to make edibles without butter?

 - You can infuse any edible fat, so consider medicating your foods with recipes that use oil instead of butter.
 Check out my How to Make Marijuana Oil tutorial for instructions.